T3chy/ditaqm/docs/esp32/README.md

 3. Leave all options as default, this will ensure the fastest manfucaturing time and lowest cost

 4. Save to cart and checkout!

+**Note that JLCPCB will usually take around a week to arrive (with DHL shipping) while LCSC may take up to 2 and a half, depending on which shipping you chose and how long it takes to gather your components in the warehouse**

+### Step 2: Assembling
+I'll probably make a video on this just open the kicad and follow that or I'll make a key for component designators or smth

+**IMPORTANT if you aren't getting any power from the Micro-USB/5V source, check to see if you installed diode D1 backwards!
+This has happened a few times to me and I only realized that it was the problem when it started heating up.